November is Diabetes Awareness Month

 8) Take the Stop Diabetes Pledge.
 Visit the American Diabetes Association's Facebook page to take the Stop Diabetes Pledge.

 10) Start your own Tradition.
 The sky is the limit.
-Come up with your own unique way to observe diabetes month, and then share with us!
-If it catches on, we may list it here next year.
+Come up with your own unique way to observe diabetes month.